Vigenère cipher: Description

 Each row starts with a key letter.
 The rest of the row holds the letters A to Z (in shifted order).
 Although there are 26 key rows shown, a code will use only as many keys (different alphabets) as there are unique letters in the key string, here just 5 keys: {L, E, M, O, N}.
 For successive letters of the message, successive letters of the key string will be taken and each message letter enciphered by using its corresponding key row.
-The next letter of the key is chosen, and that row is gone along to find the column heading that matches the message character.
+When a new character of the message is selected, the next letter of the key is chosen, and the row corresponding to that char is gone along to find the column heading that matches the message character.
 The letter at the intersection of [key-row, msg-col] is the enciphered letter.

 For example, the first letter of the plaintext, a, is paired with L, the first letter of the key.
-Therefore, row A and column L of the Vigenère square are used, namely L. Similarly, for the second letter of the plaintext, the second letter of the key is used.
-The letter at row T and column E is X. The rest of the plaintext is enciphered in a similar fashion:
+Therefore, row L and column A of the Vigenère square are used, namely L. Similarly, for the second letter of the plaintext, the second letter of the key is used.
+The letter at row E and column T is X. The rest of the plaintext is enciphered in a similar fashion:

 Decryption is performed by going to the row in the table corresponding to the key, finding the position of the ciphertext letter in that row and then using the column's label as the plaintext.
 For example, in row L (from LEMON), the ciphertext L appears in column A, so a is the first plaintext letter.
 Next, in row E (from LEMON), the ciphertext X is located in column T. Thus t is the second plaintext letter.